isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-rid-your-home-of-big-headed-ants/index.md

 layout: post
 ---

-The Bigheaded Ants (sceientifically; *Pheidole megacephala* ) is classified as one of the top 100 ["World's dangerous"invaders](https://lancaster.unl. edu/pest/ants/bigheadant. shtml) including in businesses and homes.
+The Bigheaded Ants (sceientifically; *Pheidole megacephala* ) is classified as one of the top 100 ["World's dangerous"invaders](https://lancaster.unl.edu/pest/ants/bigheadant.shtml)including in businesses and homes.
 The Bigheaded Ants will get into your house to forage for water and food through the seams and cracks around the doors and windows or on the house foundation.
 But are the Bigheaded Ants really a risk or nuisance to humans?

 Well, yes. .. here's why; First, the ants will leave extensive debris and dirt in the house to feed their colonies.
 Also, the ants will scavenge and forage persistently both outside and inside the house.